burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Template Specialization

 We have already quickly looked into template specialization.
 But now, we will look more closely into this concept.

-Override the default behavior for template instantiation is called *specialization*.
+The process of override the default behavior for template instantiation is called *specialization*.

 An explicit specialization declaration must appear after the declaration of the primary/general template, at least due to the language requirements.
 Maybe some toolchain will allow you to violate this requirement, but it's not portable across C++ compilers.

-**In C++, you can specialize in the following things:**
+**In C++, you can specialize the following things:**

 1. Function template
 2. Class template